 A series of users are handled by your application and are evaluated according to their audience attributes and your feature test and feature rollout rules.
 The following chart depicts all possible outcomes:

 |User||Feature Test Audience||Feature Test Traffic Allocation||Feature Rollout Audience||Feature Rollout Traffic Allocation||Result|

 Interactions in multiple feature tests

-You can have only one running production feature test at a time, unless the feature is assigned to a mutually exclusive group.
-You can have as many draft, paused, and archived experiments on a feature as you like.
+In each environment, you can only run one feature test on each feature at a time -- you can't run two tests on the same feature simultaneously (unless your feature is assigned to a mutually exclusive group).
+You can have as many draft, paused, and archived tests on a feature as you like.

 Use mutually exclusive groups to run concurrent production feature tests.
-If feature tests are running in a mutually exclusive group, Optimizely evaluates the visitors’ mutually exclusive group first in the order of operations after calling isFeatureEnabled.
+If feature tests are running in a mutually exclusive group, Optimizely evaluates a user’s mutually exclusive group first in the order of operations after calling isFeatureEnabled.
 After the mutually exclusive group is assigned, Optimizely evaluates the feature test first.
-If a visitor does not quality for the feature test, the feature rollout is evaluated.
+If a user does not quality for the feature test, the feature rollout is evaluated.